Igoumenitsa: Ports

 Igoumenitsa features two ports.
 The Old Port and the New Port, which is the second busiest passenger port of Greece, after Piraeus, even surpassing the Ports of Iraklion and Patras which are now the third and fourth largest in the country.

 The sea-lines going to and coming from Igoumenitsa are:

-According to the draft strategy prepared by the relevant Ministry of Shipping (2012-2013) the port of Igoumenitsa becomes a "Connection Portal" not only of Greece with the rest of Europe, but of the whole of Europe with the Balkans, the Black Sea and the Middle East, through the development of combined transport (maritime-roads) directly and long-term (through the Egnatia railway), incorporating the railroad.
+According to the draft strategy prepared by the relevant Ministry of Shipping (2012–2013) the port of Igoumenitsa becomes a "Connection Portal" not only of Greece with the rest of Europe, but of the whole of Europe with the Balkans, the Black Sea and the Middle East, through the development of combined transport (maritime-roads) directly and long-term (through the Egnatia railway), incorporating the railroad.

 In the beginning of 2012, the First Phase of the construction project of the New Port had been completed and progression to the Second Phase has begun in late 2013 and was completed by 2016, when the Third Phase of the construction began.
 With the completion of the First phase, Igoumenitsa has become a modern, large port in the Mediterranean Sea, able to serve passenger, commercial and tourist traffic.
 The completion of the Second Phase, enabled the port to serve large cruise ships.
 Also, the planned creation of a freight centre in a section within the port area is estimated to greatly strengthen the commercial traffic and turn the city of Igoumenitsa into an international logistics centre.

 Port traffic statistics as of 2012:

 Igoumenitsa serves the 61.73% of the maritime traffic, the 67.49% of car traffic and the 55.08% of truck traffic annually.

 Population

-The population of Igoumenitsa population is 9,145 residents and the urban area (agglomeration) is 17,902.
-The population of Municipality of Igoumenitsa is 25,814 permanent citizens.
+The population of Igoumenitsa town is 10,315 residents and the urban area (municipal unit) is 18,562.
+The population of Municipality of Igoumenitsa is 25,698 permanent citizens.
 Igoumenitsa's population grew rapidly in recent years, as result of the increased traffic in the region because of the New Port.
 The chart below shows the development of the population of Igoumenitsa and the broader urban area according to the data of the Greek Statistical Agency: